odgroup/.github/profile/README.md

 # Overdose-Technologies

-Overdose Technologies is looking for contributors🧑‍💻 to work together 📢
+Overdose Technologies is looking for Developers to contribute 🧑‍💻 this Organization.

-contact : rizmyabdulla@gmail.com
+contact : rizmyabdulla@odgroup.tech